leanjs/leanjs/packages/runtime/README.md

-# @leanjs/core
+# @leanjs/runtime

-This package contains utilities and TypeScript definitions that are shared across different abstractions used in micro-frontends.

-Utilities in this package don't target any web frameworks or UI libraries.
-If you are building micro-frontends for a project you should not use this library directly very often.
-Instead use libraries targeted to the libraries or frameworks used in your project, e.g. React.

-## Runtime

-This `runtime` enables micro-frontends to share state or execution context in a controlled manner.
+This `runtime` enables micro-frontends to share state or execution context in a controlled manner, keeping your micro-frontends performant and maintainable.
 By default nothing is shared.

-Guiding principles to define your `runtime`:

-- Less is more.
-The more things shared between micro-frontends the higher coupling.
-Use this `runtime` sparingly.
-- Make the `runtime` type-safety.
-Only types defined in the configuration of the `runtime` are allowed.
-This way developers in different teams know what can be shared and what can't be shared.
-- Centralise the configuration of the `runtime`.
-Anyone can use the `runtime` but only a few people can define what can be shared.

 The `runtime` is created in two steps: